-Performance of sulfur-doped graphtic carbon nitride with activated carbon in activation of peroxymonosulfate to remove organic pollutants in water
+Performance of sulfur-doped graphtic carbon nitride loaded onto activated carbon in activation of peroxymonosulfate to remove organic pollutants in water

 School of Civil and Environmental Engineering